CAHLR/OATutor-Chemistry-EmailAttendance/README.md

 {
     "id": "pythag1", //Substeps will be in the form problem.id + 'a' and so on "title": "Car Forces",
-    "body": "A %CAR% experiences three horizontal forces of -3.10N, 1.70N and -4.00N.
+    "body": "Show your work for all the problems and save the document.
+You will be asked to submit the work for credit.
+Please complete the entire module in a single sitting.\\n For each answer input box, enter only a numeric response without commas, units, or additional formatting.", "A %CAR% experiences three horizontal forces of -3.10N, 1.70N and -4.00N.
 It also experiences three vertical forces of -4.30N, 0.20N and 4.20N. \\n Round all answers to the hundredths place. \\n##triangle.png## ", "variabilization": {}
 }
 ```